U.S. Air Force Academy Class of 1959

 Forever First

-Perhaps more can be written to fill in the details of the early Academy and the first class, but this quote from Ken Thompson summarizes it all:
+Perhaps more can be written to fill in the details of the early Academy and the First Class, but this quote from Ken Thompson summarizes it all:

 "During one parade in our freshman year, the heavens opened up.
 It was the worst rainstorm that I remembered up to that time (probably since then also).
 We wore our khaki uniforms, but with no rain gear, and, of course, we were soaked.
 Among my better thoughts as we were marching through this storm was, "Who in their right mind would make us continue to march in this crazy weather?"
 The water was over our shoes as we marched in the roadways, and I kept envisioning our rifles becoming pure rust before the parade was over!
 By the time the Pass In Review started, I was thoroughly convinced, and from the murmurs I kept hearing from the ranks, I think most of the rest of us were also convinced, that this whole exercise was the dumbest thing we had ever done!